richardcsuwandi/richardcsuwandi.github.io/_posts/2025-07-23-exploration-in-ai.md

 - **Learning progress**: Prioritize environments where agents are improving fastest
 - **Behavioral diversity**: Generate environments that elicit different behaviors

 But these approaches often miss the nuanced understanding of what makes a problem genuinely interesting or valuable for developing intelligence.
 A recent example is [OMNI](https://www.jennyzhangzt.com/omni)<d-cite key="zhang2023omni"></d-cite><d-cite key="faldor2024omni"></d-cite>.
 OMNI uses foundation models (FMs) to propose and implement new reinforcement learning tasks that maximize agent learning progress and align with human intuitions about what is "interesting."
-The core idea is to use the FM's broad knowledge<d-footnote>FMs are trained on vast swaths of the internet, and they implicitly understand what humans find interesting—they've read our blogs, tweets, and papers, after all.</d-footnote> to guide the creation of a diverse and ever-expanding set of environments.
+The core idea is to use the FM's broad knowledge<d-footnote>FMs are trained on vast internet data, and they implicitly understand what humans find interesting—they've read our blogs, tweets, and papers, after all.</d-footnote> to guide the creation of a diverse and ever-expanding set of environments.

 <img src="{{ '/assets/img/omni.png' | relative_url }}" alt="OMNI" class="center" width="100%" class="l-body rounded z-depth-1 center">
 <div class="l-gutter caption" markdown="1">